Perspective | Our national anthem ends with a question. Lady Gaga answered it as best she could.

-So when Lady Gaga sang “The Star-Spangled Banner” during the inauguration ceremony for President Biden on Wednesday morning, she customarily split the “yet” into two-syllables, but instead of bending the melody like a question mark she shot through it like the downward stroke of an exclamation point.
+So when Lady Gaga sang “The Star-Spangled Banner” during the inauguration ceremony for President Biden on Wednesday morning, she customarily split the “yet” into two syllables, but instead of bending the melody like a question mark, she shot through it like the downward stroke of an exclamation point.
 Gaga wanted us to pay attention, and she did it by pinching and stretching other words throughout the anthem, as well as donning a spectacular outfit, which included a golden dove broach that appeared to be life size.
 Pomp flirted with camp, and familiar words unfolded at irregular rhythms, and our eyes weren’t allowed to glaze over, and neither were our ears.

 That’s good, because “The Star-Spangled Banner” has been asking to be heard in new ways.
 In recent years, when NFL players have refused to stand for it before their games, many came to their defense by citing the ugliness tucked into the song’s unsung verses, some of which threatened enslaved people for siding with the British in the War of 1812.
 Activists have proposed replacing the bomb-bursts of “The Star-Spangled Banner” with more peace-minded songs, including “Lift Every Voice and Sing,” “America the Beautiful” and Woody Guthrie’s “This Land is Your Land.”